ca-archived/node-easymock/README.md

 # Mock Server

+## Usage

+        $ clone git://......
+        $ cd mock-server
+        $ npm link
+        $ cd ~/your-mock-files
+        $ mockit

+We will try to release this on npm.
+Than the first three steps will only be:

+        $ npm install -g mockit
+        $ mockit

 ## Files
 All files from the running folder are present as static files.
 So place anything in there and it is accessible with GET filename.